-While your teen is able to apply for their provisional licence as early as three months before they turn 16, they will need to wait until their 17th birthday before they can start learning.
-To help, here is a guide on how to apply for your teen’s provisional driving licence.
+While your teen is able to apply for their provisional license as early as three months before they turn 16, they will need to wait until their 17th birthday before they can start learning.
+To help, here is a guide on how to apply for your teen’s provisional driving license.

 Provisional Driving Licence Requirements

-There are several requirements that your teen will need to meet in order to apply for their provisional licence from the Driver and Vehicle Licensing Agency, such as:
+There are several requirements that your teen will need to meet in order to apply for their provisional license from the Driver and Vehicle Licensing Agency, such as:

 - They must be a resident of Great Britain (citizens in Northern Ireland will need to apply for their license via another service, the DVA)

-- Your teen must be at least 15 years and 9 months old at the time of applying for their provisional licence
+- Your teen must be at least 15 years and 9 months old at the time of applying for their provisional license

 - They must be able to read a standard licence plate from a 20-meter distance (with contact lenses or glasses if necessary)